NationalLibraryOfNorway/ngx-mime/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Which versions of NGX-Mime, Angular, Material, OS, TypeScript, browsers are affected?**

 **Additional context**
 Add any other context about the problem here.